OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 ![Diagram showing the OutSystems Platform Server connected to three separate databases: CorporateSite Database, Platform Database, and Intranet Database.](images/multiple-db-catalogs-schemas_0.png "OutSystems Platform Server and Database Server Diagram")

-## Steps to Create Multiple Databases
+## Steps to create multiple databases

-### Create a new Database (Catalog) in SQL Server
+### Create a new database (catalog) in SQL Server

-In SQL Server, the DBA must first create the database Catalog, and then set its permissions for both the Platform's admin and runtime database users (set in the Configuration Tool).
+In SQL Server, the DBA must first create the database catalog, and then set its permissions for both the platform's admin and runtime database users (set in the Configuration Tool).

 The permissions should be set as follows: